 500 million of the cups were sold in 1994.
 By 2005, sales were down to 200 million, and a few years later, the Solo Cup Company, which had acquired the Sherri Cup Company, stopped regular production.
 But the company continues to manufacture them on request.

-The world’s most recognizable coffee cup is now available as a 9-oz. ceramic cup or a 10-oz ceramic cup too.
+The world’s most recognizable coffee cup is now available as a 10-oz ceramic cup too.
 Microwave and dishwasher safe, the ceramic anthora cup reproduces all the detail of the paper original.
 It’s the perfect gift for a New Yorker or ex-New Yorker, or for anyone who just loves New York.
 Or, for a party with a New York flavor, the 10-oz.
 Solo paper cups with lids can’t be beat.